Why do horses do what they do?

 “Is it me or my horse?”
-Clinic participants gain insights from fascinating equine research and practical riding sessions.
+Participants gain insights from fascinating equine research in workshops and practical riding sessions.
 Riders go home with a game plan for the training ring, warm up ring, or show ring.

 “Thanks again for a fantastic weekend clinic!
 You are so gifted as a teacher.
 People

 are asking when are you are coming back??”

 “I would like to thank you again for the wonderful presentation that you did for CARD.The volunteers are still talking about how much they learned.”

 Staff, Therapeutic riding facility, Toronto, Ontario.